FLL — Full House Resorts, Inc.

 2. Strategic Updates and Business Highlights

-• American Place: The temporary casino is expected to achieve $50 million in run-rate EBITDA, with the permanent facility projected to reach $100 million.
-The company is finalizing foundation drawings to begin construction soon.
+- American Place: The temporary casino is expected to achieve a run rate EBITDA of $50 million, with the permanent facility projected to reach $100 million.
+Groundbreaking for the permanent casino is anticipated soon, with financing proposals received that do not require equity issuance.

 3. Forward Guidance and Outlook